myokit/models/c/tree.md

 | [Paper](https://doi.org/10.1152/ajpheart.00185.2003) Bondarenko, Szigeti et al., Rasmusson (2004) Computer model of action potential of mouse ventricular myocytes

 ## 2004 Hund CV
-Base: [Luo 1994](#1994-luo-gv) (arguably, most of the formulations are new, but the supplement is written in a way that strongly suggests this model was based on Luo 1994).
+Base: [Hund 2001](#2001-hund-gv) (arguably, most of the formulations are new, but the supplement is written in a way that strongly suggests this model was based on LRd2).
 | [*Updated* code](https://rudylab.wustl.edu/code-downloads/)
 | [Paper](https://doi.org/10.1161/01.cir.0000147231.69595.d3) Hund, Rudy (2004) Rate Dependence and Regulation of Action Potential and Calcium Transient in a Canine Cardiac Ventricular Cell Model